Blog Menu

 Can WordPress handle millions of users?

 Yes, WordPress can handle millions of users.
-However, it requires a robust infrastructure, including a powerful server, scalable hosting plan, and efficient caching system.
+However, it requires a robust infrastructure, including a powerful server, a scalable hosting plan, and an efficient caching system.

 What is a Content Delivery Network (CDN) in WordPress hosting?